Quarantine and Isolation

 All students being placed into isolation, whether at home or on campus, are responsible for notifying their professors and following up on any missed assignments.

 Health Services clinicians to conduct regular health monitoring via telehealth for any students who are in isolation.
-Health Services clinicians will monitor twice a day for worsening symptoms indicating need for hospital transport, and will make a final determination regarding transportation for advanced medical care.
+Health Services clinicians will monitor for worsening symptoms indicating need for hospital transport, and will make a final determination regarding transportation for advanced medical care.
 While in isolation, students will self-monitor temperature (using Temp-A-Dot or personal thermometer) and pulse oximetry using phone app.
 Mental health services will also be conducted by CPS counselors to students in isolation.

 Health Services may also provide medical clearance for commuter students and employees who received care off-campus, after presenting medical clearance documentation from their primary care providers to Health Services.